milfrisi/generative-art-generator/README.md

 ```
 If you execute it, it will look for all `workflow.xml` and `coordinator.xml`
 files inside `src/` and verify using Oozie that their syntax is correct.

+## create-env

+There are cases in which you may want to create a Conda environment but not
+to deploy it.
+For example, you may want to inspect it locally or do some kind
+of manual change inside it before deploying.

+To do this, you can just execute:

+    create-env

+and the newly created environment will be placed at:

+    build/env.tar.gz

+Also, if you modify that file and run `deploy-env`, the modified file will be
+deployed instead of a new one being created (Scaffolding compares the timestamp
+of the `requirements.txt` file against the `env.tar.gz` one and only rebuilds
+the environment if there are new requirements).

+Note that this is an advanced scenario in case you need the Conda environment
+locally stored.
+If you just want to add some dependencies and have a Conda
+environment available for your workflow, you can just use `deploy-env` which
+_both_ builds _and_ deploys the file in one go.

+## export-src

+`export-src` is a command that allows you to create a copy of the project as it
+would be deployed in HDFS but to a local directory.

+This is useful to, for example, create a copy of the code that you can add to
+`hadoop-wf` so that it can be included in the daily production of the BI user.
+This can allow you to use the Scaffolding features (like deploying easily to
+your user space or run db-init) while generating code that contains
+`job.properties` files already prepared for production and for which the Jinja
+code has already been processed.

+For example, you could do:

+    export-src prod /path/to/hadoop-wf/co_myNewCoordinator

+And that will:

+* Copy the contents of `src/` into `co_myNewCoordinator`, creating that
+  directory if it doesn't exist yet.

+* For each sql/hql file with Jinja syntax, the resulting output file with all
+  variables already replaced will be generated.

+* `prod` indicates to Scaffolding what properties file should be used to
+  generate the final `job.properties` files (which will be placed next to each
+  `workflow.xml` and `coordinator.xml`).
+In this case, the
+  `conf/prod.properties` file will be merged with `conf/default.properties` to
+  generate the corresponding `job.properties` to be used.

+If the output directory already exists the code will be copied inside and the
+files inside overwritten with the new version.
+Any file in that directory that
+is not in `src/` is left alone, which means that you can have other files such
+as `README.md` or `CODEOWNERS` there that not necessarily have to be present in
+the `src/` one.

+So, to use this command to work inside `hadoop-wf`, you can:

+* Create a separate Scaffolding repository in GitHub.
+Use it to deploy to your
+  personal space as well as to the `dev` environment using all the normal
+  commands (`db-init`, `deploy-src`, `validate`, `submit`...).
+This is the
+  canonical place where changes to the change should happen.

+* Add a `conf/prod.properties` file that contains the values that should be used
+  in production in `hadoop-wf`.
+You don't need to put all the values there, but
+  only the ones that are missing in `default.properties` or that you want to
+  override.

+* Run the `export-src prod /path/to/hadoop-wf/repo/my-coordinator` command every
+  time you want to create a pull request in production.
+The files will appear
+  there as if you have type them without any Jinja syntax and with the
+  production `job.properties` files already generated.
+For all the changes that
+  you have to do during the process of getting the PR required, perform the code
+  modifications in the Scaffolding repository and export again to `hadoop-wf` to
+  push the changes.

+* Before you are ready to export to `hadoop-wf`, feel free to create internal
+  PRs within the team using the Scaffolding repository.

+As you can see, the `export-src` gives you a way to use Scaffolding while still
+blending your final code into `hadoop-wf`.
+The process introduces a manual step
+before you create a PR, so consider that before setting up your repository to
+use Scaffolding in this way.

+**Note:** You may want to push to the Scaffolding repository every time you
+create a PR in `hadoop-wf`.
+If you don't other members of the team may not have
+the latest version of the code to create PRs themselves.

 Other commands
 --------------